 There are three methods by which Sociology affiliates may establish a personal web presence at Duke.

-The Faculty Database System (FDS) is a web-based content management system (CMS) designed to receive information on research, publication, teaching, award recognition and service activities.
-The FDS is also a web application platform that reports this information in a variety of formats such as annual reports, biographical sketches, curriculum vitae and boilerplate web pages.
-The FDS interacts with other university systems, allowing it pull in course listings, teaching schedules and sponsored research activity.
+Scholars@Duke (aka Scholars) is a web-based content management system (CMS) designed to receive information on research, publication, teaching, award recognition and service activities.
+Scholars is also a web application platform that reports this information in a variety of formats such as annual reports, biographical sketches, curriculum vitae and boilerplate web pages.
+Scholars interacts with other university systems, allowing it pull in course listings, teaching schedules and sponsored research activity.

-The FDS is used by the Sociology faculty to web publish professional biographical sketches of their research interests and recent publications.
-Graduate students and staff are also included in the FDS and may use its capabilities for similar purposes.
+Scholars is used by the Sociology faculty to web publish professional biographical sketches of their research interests and recent publications.
+Graduate students and staff are also included in Scholars and may use its capabilities for similar purposes.

-Consultation on use of the FDS is provided by Rob Marks.
+Consultation on use of Scholars is provided by Jesse Riggan.